Red Springs Mission Camp

 Teams serving at Red Springs Mission Camp have the opportunity to make an impact on people's lives.
 The Mission Camp Leadership will identify a project based on the current need and the skills of your team.
 While the service provided by teams is important in and of itself, the opportunity to build relationships, pray for, and minister to the community is the real purpose of the Mission Camp.

 Volunteers are well taken care of at Red Springs.
 Bunk-style lodging is provided to accommodate male and female volunteers.
-An industrial-sized kitchen and large dining hall provide a very satisfying dining experience.
+An industrial-sized kitchen and large dining hall provide a great dining experience.
 An open lounge area provides a great place to swap mission stories after supper or early in the morning.
 There is also a chapel, shower facilities, and a large warehouse for tools, equipment, and supplies.

 Some Practical Information: A daily $21 per person fee covers lodging, 3 meals, and supplemental volunteer insurance.
 Work days are Monday-Saturday.
 No supper is provided on Saturday night and the camp is closed on Sundays.
 You can come for any amount of days.
 Teams will need to bring their own tools (some tools can be provided), their own bedding and a cooler with water (if desired).
 Participants must be 13 years or older.
 Youth groups must have a 1:4 ratio of adult to youth.